 These days, everyone wants to cook up their own beef bone broth to enjoy all of the health benefits that come along with bone broth.
-Because of the Paleo diet (the basic idea is to eat like our Paleolithic, pre-agricultural ancestors), bone broth is all the rage these days, but cooks worldwide have known about its qualities for centuries.
+Because of the Paleo diet (the basic idea is to eat like our Paleolithic, pre-agricultural ancestors), bone broth is all the rage these days, but cooks worldwide have known about bone broth’s qualities for centuries.
 The savory beef broth is more than a stock, but less than a soup, and can be the basis for soups and stews, but also makes for a satisfying, wholesome, nourishing snack on its own.

 Just a Few Health Benefits of Beef Bone Broth